-

 Regulations and recommendations

-• BfR (Germany): Zero tolerance for MOAHs in food products
+• BfR (Germany): Zero tolerance for MOAH in food products

-• EFSA: classification of MOAHs as potentially genotoxic
+• EFSA: Classification of MOAH as potentially genotoxic

-• Food Packaging Forum recommendations to avoid sources of contamination (technical oils, recycled cardboard, etc.)
+• Recommendations from the Food Packaging Forum to avoid sources of contamination (technical oils, recycled cardboard, etc.)

-More and more distributors are imposing strict internal thresholds on their suppliers to prevent risks linked to the migration of these hydrocarbons.
+More and more distributors are imposing strict internal thresholds on their suppliers to prevent risks related to the migration of these hydrocarbons.

 YesWeLab Support

-At YesWeLab, we work with ISO 17025-certified laboratories that are fully proficient in the LC-GC-FID method and its variants.
-Our experts will assist you with:
+At YesWeLab, we work with ISO 17025 certified laboratories that have mastered the LC-GC-FID method and its variations.
+Our experts can assist you with:

 • Define the analysis conditions according to your products and objectives

-• Provide comprehensive reports that meet the expectations of authorities and distributors
+• To provide comprehensive reports that meet the expectations of authorities and distributors

 Our secure digital platform allows you to centralize your requests, track your analytical projects and receive your results with complete traceability.